P.E.I. Curling Hall of Fame and Museum inductee profile

 © Submitted photo

-Llewellyn’s accomplishments will be front and centre as he is inducted into the “Curler” category of the P.E.I.
-Curling Hall of Fame and Museum at the Silver Fox Curling and Yacht Club in Summerside on Monday, Oct.
+O’Rourke will be inducted into the P.E.I.
+Curling Hall of Fame and Museum under both the “Curler” and “Builder” categories at the Silver Fox Curling and Yacht Club in Summerside on Monday, Oct.
 21.

 O’Rourke was runner-up to the Alan Smith team in the P.E.I. men’s curling championship in 1968, skipping his team of third stone Bill Acorn, second stone Mel White and lead Fred Brown.